hanspeide/polar-integration-docs/README.md

 2. [Make some great looking Polls and Poll Sets](http://www.polarb.com/howtos)

-3. After creating a poll or pollset, on the "Publish" tab, grab the relevant embed code (iframe/script tag).
-Or, grab the Poll Set ID for integration with native apps.
+3. After creating a poll or pollset, on the "Publish" tab, grab the relevant embed code (either iFrame or script tag) for your poll set and account.
+Or, grab the Poll Set ID so you can set the URL for WebView integration with native apps.

 ### Technical Details

 Polar Embedded Polls is easy to use, safe, and fast.
 Include an async `<script>` tag on your page where the polls should render and customize settings with HTML5 data tags.
 Polar Embedded will load asynchronously and reliably over our Fastly CDN after your content and render itself in an iFrame.
 Only one, optimized AJAX request is made to pull the latest poll data for your reader.
 Javascript execution is wrapped in an anonymous closure and wrapped in error handling to prevent interfering with your page.
 Styling Polar Embedded provides the best of both worlds - an isolated iFrame container for HTML/CSS, but interfaces to apply custom CSS.
 Polar Embedde is cross-browser safe supporting IE/Firefox/Safari and major mobile browsers using progressively enhanced Javascript and responsive HTML/CSS design.

 The main Polar Embedded Javascript library is concatenated, minified, and gzipped before being deployed on a global Fastly CDN (powering Twitter, The Guardian, Github, etc).
-The Javascript application includes all of it's own depdencies, executes within an anonymous closure, and does not pollute/collide with the global window namespace.
+The Javascript application includes all of its own depdencies, executes within an anonymous closure, and does not pollute/collide with the global window namespace.
 A single AJAX request to Polar APIs initializes the polls to be shown and publisher configuration.
 Readers voting on polls trigger AJAX API requests to track votes in the Polar backend.

 Where the `<script>` tag is placed on the page, an iFrame is added to the page DOM.
-Polar Embedded then renders it's HTML/CSS into this iFrame locally without network requests.
+Polar Embedded then renders its HTML/CSS into this iFrame locally without network requests.
 Behavior within Polar Embedded is implemented using an embedded jQuery in compatibility mode isolated from the parent page.
 Additional embedding formats like a isolated `<iFrame>` tag, `oEmbed`, or `Embed.ly` are also available.

 Mobile webviews in iOS/Android can target the iFrame API which serves up a minimal page displaying an embedded poll anywhere within an existing mobile app.